All Episodes

 Liberal Democrats seek to divide this country, seek to tear down this culture.

-So now you go to the House Ethics Committee all of a sudden it's racist.
+So now you go to the House Ethics Committee, all of a sudden it's racist.

-Let it be known on this day.
+The Congressional Black Caucus, let it be known on this day.

-Actually, the stories are from yesterday.
+Actually, stories are from yesterday.

 Everybody else is.